tfsec/tfsec.github.io/_docs/google/gke/enable-stackdriver-monitoring.md

 ---
+title: google-gke-enable-stackdriver-monitoring
-title: Stackdriver Monitoring should be enabled
+description: Stackdriver Monitoring should be enabled
 shortcode: google-gke-enable-stackdriver-monitoring
 legacy:
 summary: Stackdriver Monitoring should be enabled